jonccrawley/1/README.md

 - Using a lock/mutex pattern
 - Implementing a "computation in progress" flag
 - Using a promise-based cache to handle concurrent requests

-## Time Expectation
-This challenge should take approximately 30-45 minutes to complete.